POWERING THE IMMUNE SYSTEM TO TRANSFORM LIVES

-Dr. Larry Corey is a scientific advisor and co-founder of VIR.
-He currently serves as a principal investigator of the Fred Hutch-based HIV Vaccine Trials Network (HVTN), the largest international effort dedicated to developing an HIV vaccine.
+Dr. Larry Corey is a scientific advisor and co-founder of Vir.
+He currently serves as a principal investigator of the HIV Vaccine Trials Network (HVTN), the the largest international effort dedicated to developing an HIV vaccine, based at Fred Hutchinson Cancer Research Center.
 Previously, he served as president and director of Fred Hutch, where he helped drive lifesaving discoveries across an even broader spectrum of diseases.

 As a scientist, Dr. Larry Corey has led some of the most significant advances in medicine in the last 30 years, including the development of safe and effective antivirals for herpes viruses, HIV and hepatitis infections.
 In the early 1980s, Dr. Corey made a major discovery when he demonstrated the effectiveness of the world’s first antiviral therapy (acyclovir) for the treatment of herpes simplex virus-2 (genital herpes).
 Working with Dr. Gertrude Elion — the inventor of acyclovir — at Burroughs-Wellcome & Company (now GlaxoSmithKline), Dr. Corey was the first to give patients oral antivirals for an extended time safely and effectively.